 Senator Sessions.
-Well, this is an important observation, and-but I am concerned, and I will follow up a little bit on what Senator McCain-the question he raised.
+This is an important observation, but I am concerned, and I will follow up a little bit on what Senator McCain-the question he raised.
 I am looking at an April 2nd Bloomberg article.
-It goes on in some depth about our group of former U.S. officials who visited there, and they say that President Obama-I will quote the first sentence.
-"President Obama's failure to spell out his plans in Afghanistan is adding to the risk that some Afghans will start negotiating deals with the Taliban, according to former U.S. officials who visited the country," one of those being former Under Secretary of Defense, Michele Flournoy, who all of us know, President Obama's appointee there.
+It goes on in some depth about our group of former U.S. officials who visited there, and they say that President Obama-I will quote the first sentence: "President Obama's failure to spell out his plans in Afghanistan is adding to the risk that some Afghans will start negotiating deals with the Taliban, according to former U.S. officials who visited the country," one of those being former Under Secretary of Defense, Michèle Flournoy, who all of us know, was President Obama's appointee there.

-Do you think that is a risk-that that is a risk that is occurring?
+Do you think that is a risk that is occurring?

 General DUNFORD.
 Senator, I absolutely agree that today we are dealing with uncertainty that must be addressed, and that uncertainty has to be addressed by a clear commitment from the United States.
 What I was attempting to do earlier was allude to the fact that it is about more than a specific number.
-Our commitment post-2014 and support for the Afghan Security Forces, it is support for the political process, and it is an advise and assist in the counterterrorism effort.
+Our commitment post-2014 and support for the ASF, it is support for the political process, and it is advising and assisting in the counterterrorism effort.
 So it is an entire package that transcends the importance of any one number.

 Senator Sessions.
 All right.
 I respect that.
-This is a quote from Under Secretary-former Under Secretary of Defense Michele Flournoy: "In Afghanistan right now, there is a huge amount of anxiety about the scale and nature of U.S. commitment long term."
+This is a quote from former Under Secretary of Defense Michèle Flournoy: "In Afghanistan right now, there is a huge amount of anxiety about the scale and nature of U.S. commitment long term."
 Do you think there are actions that we can take to eliminate that huge amount of anxiety, and would that not help us be successful?